KNOW

 My Journey to Nourishing Life

-I started my business in 2012, and for a long time I have been wanting to share what I consider some of the helpful gems of East Asian Medicine theory.
-I think it’s an endlessly fascinating way to see the world around us - each moment is so meta - everything is connected to everything.
-Studying this medicine is not just learning theory and skills, it is learning a new way of seeing and interacting with the world.
+I started my business in 2012, and for many years I’ve felt a desire to share what I consider some of the most helpful “gems” I have learned over the years.
+East Asian Medicine is a vast knowledge encompassing multiple millennia.
+It offers an endlessly fascinating way of seeing the world - in which each moment is layered with meaning and everything is connected.
+Studying this medicine isn’t just about learning theory or clinical skills; it’s about learning a new way of relating to life itself.

 Apex Acupuncture

-I was first introduced to acupuncture following a shoulder surgery, and continued treatment to relieve chronic headaches and debilitating migraines.
+I was first introduced to acupuncture following a shoulder surgery, and continued treatment to relieve chronic headaches and migraines.

 My fascination with acupuncture theory and the success of the treatments made me want to learn more.
 A lot more.
 After four years of school, over 3000 training hours, and four board exams, I became a licensed acupuncturist and board-certified herbalist.